niemopen/niem-naming-design-rules/ndr6src.md

 | ID | Identifier |
 | URI | Uniform Resource Identifier |

 A [LocalTerm object](#416-localterm-class) introduces an acronym, abbreviation, or jargon term into the namespace to which it belongs.
-These terms may be used within the name of a model component (in addition to terms defined withn [[OED]](#references)).
+These terms may be used within the name of a model component (in addition to terms defined withn [[OED]](#ref)).

 **Rule 7-40 (CMF,XSD)(Constraint):** In CMF, a LocalTerm object MUST have a DocumentationText property, or a TermLiteralText property, or both.
 In XSD, a LocalTerm element MUST have a `@definition` attribute, or a `@literal` attribute, or both.
 (N5R 10-77)